Not so long ago made an XMODEM serial bootloader for the SEGA Master System

 ;Clear both A and C XOR A, A ;Set C CCF

 So our final memory budget is a grand total of: 20 bytes (+2 carry bits)

 To check the integrity of each packet, XMODEM (CRC variant) uses a 16bit CRC algorithm.
 Since at most 32 packets will be needed for a successful transfer the prime target is wasting no registers, speed and ROM usage be damned… To an extent…

 The reference C implementation uses either a bit-by-bit approach or a table

 based approach.
 The bit-by-bit implementation in Assembler managed to use only

-A' register for some minor tests.
-Nothing out of the ordinary,
+A' register for some temporal values.
+Nothing out of the

-For the table-ased approach I wanted to trade off extra ROM usage and free up
+For the table-based approach I wanted to trade off extra ROM usage and free up

 A' register.
 That means the CRC implementation can only use the